Donald W. Hasenohrl

-Donald William "Donnie" Hasenohrl (born November 25, 1935) is a retired American politician and union steelworker.
+Donald William Hasenohrl (November 25, 1935 – January 3, 2024) was an American politician and union steelworker.
 He was a member of the Wisconsin State Assembly for 26 years, representing his hometown, Marshfield, Wisconsin, and surrounding areas.

 Early life and career

 Hasenohrl was born in Marshfield, Wisconsin, and graduated from Marshfield High School.
 Hasenohrl worked as a farmer in his youth and was employed by the Marshfield Fire Department as a firefighter in 1960 and 1961.
 He went on to work as a steel fabricator at the Felker Brothers Manufacturing Company in Marshfield until his election to the Assembly; he was a member of the local Boilermakers union and a delegate to the Marshfield Central Labor Council.